Napkin, genealogy site leads to arrest in 1993 murder case

 The case was reopened in 2015 by a Minneapolis homicide detective and an FBI special agent, who decided to take another look because of advances in DNA testing.
 Samples from the scene were sent to the state Bureau of Criminal Apprehension and a private DNA company.

-The samples were later run through an online genealogy website, which turned up Westrom as a possible suspect.
+The samples were later run through the genealogy website.

-Investigators then used the internet to determine where Westrom would be in public places and then secretly trailed him to his daughter's hockey game in Wisconsin in January.
-That's where investigators confiscated a napkin he had used and tossed in the trash.

 Westrom's next court date was set for March 13.